GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_quality_filtering.md

 Build index reference via `BBMap`.
 We will do this by submitting the job via slurm.

+!!! note "Note"

-*NOTE: See [Preparing an assembly job for slurm](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day1/ex3_assembly.md#preparing-an-assembly-job-for-slurm) for more information about how to submit a job via slurm.*
+    See [Preparing an assembly job for slurm](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day1/ex3_assembly.md#preparing-an-assembly-job-for-slurm) for more information about how to submit a job via slurm.*

 ```bash
 #!/bin/bash -e